jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 )
 ```

-But how does it work?:
+But how does it work?

-1. Finetuner will "look into" your labels defined in the `tag` of the DocArray `Document`, and find the positive sample and find a hard-negative (as we use `neg_strategy='hard''`) sample as triplets.
+1. Finetuner will look into your labels defined in the `tag` of the DocArray `Document`, find the positive sample and find a hard-negative (as we use `neg_strategy='hard''`) sample as triplets.
 2. Finetuner try to optimize the `TripletLoss`, aiming at pulling documents with the same classes closer, while pushing documents with different class away.

 ![metric_learning](metric_learning.png)